-- 1. Church History.-All classes are combined for this course which therefore extends thru the three Seminary years, five periods a week during one-half of each school year being assigned for lectures.
-The program of sections, properties treated in rotation, is as follows: First period: The Ancient Church and the Middle Ages, to 1300 A. D. Second period: Corruption of the Mediaeval Church, the Reformation, and the counter reformation.
-Third period: Modern Church history, with special consideration of contemporary church developments in America.
+1. Church History.
+First period: The Ancient Church and the Middle Ages, to 1300 A. D. Second period: Corruption of the Mediaeval Church, the Reformation, and the counter reformation.
+Third period: Modern Church History, with special consideration of contemporary church developments in America.
+Five periods per week.
+(Prof. Koehler.)

+All classes combined: In 1928-1929: First Period.

+In 1929-1930:

+Seniors and Middlers: Third Period (Prof. Koehler).

+Juniors: First Period.

-In 1920-1921: All classes: First Period (Prof. Koehler). - 2.
-Symbolics.-General review of origin, contents and importance of Lutheran confessions.
-Special study of the ecumenical creeds, the Augustana, the Smalcald Articles, the Small and the Large Catechism, and the Epitome of the Formula of Concord.
-Brief review of origin, chief contents, and authority of the confessions of the Roman, the Greek, and the Reformed churches, including the prominent sects of the latter.
-Junior year, two periods per week before, three periods after Easter (Prof. Meyer.)
+2. Symbolics.-General review of origin, contents and importance of Lutheran confessions.
+Special study of the ecumenical creeds, the Augustana, the Smalcald Articles.
+The Apology is assigned for collateral home reading.
+Junior year, two periods per week. - Discussion of Formula of Concord and the Large Catechism with Seniors, one period per week.
+(Prof. Meyer.)